bobabots253/bobadocs/docs/construction/tools/powertools.md

 # Intro to Power Tools

 In the next section of the Tools document, we will be covering the different types of power tools we use as well as how to handle them safely.
 Power tools are a very important part of robotics, but they are also very dangerous.
 Make sure to read through this section thoroughly and don't be afraid to ask for help if you don't understand or are unsure of anything.
 Safety is our number one concern!
+DO NOT WEAR GLOVES WHEN USING POWER TOOLS.
+Especially heavy machinery such as the bandsaw, drill press, and the mitersaw, where they can suck you and/or crush you.

 **Must-Read for ALL Power Tools: Always unplug after use, and only plug it in once you're ready to use**

 ### Drivers and Drills

 Drivers are great for quickly and conveniently securing fasteners such as screws while drills are used for making holes.
-When putting on the bits on the driver/drill, remember the phrase "righty-tighty, lefty, loosey".
+When putting on the bits on the driver/drill, remember the phrase "righty-tighty, lefty, loosey" - To tighten, hit the rightside button inwards and drill/drive.
+To loosen, hit the leftside button inwards to undrill/undrive.
+It's important to note that especialy while driving a screw or bolt in, that you put your bodyweight's pressure onto the screw (not too much!), otherwise you will strip the screw.
 It's important that you take the proper bit for the job as well (if it’s a driver, match it up to the fastener head, if its a drill choose the right bit for the hole).
-For some, turn the chuck towards the left, so it’s loose enough to fit the bit in.
-Once it’s in place, secure the bit by tightening the chuck, usually twisting it right.
-Some drivers and drills allow you to push the chuck up, slide the bit in/out, and release, to secure it on.

-When finished using drills/drivers, always *put the bits back* before leaving the Maker Space.
-Return the bits to the box in their respective sections.
-The bit boxes stay near the drivers and drills storage area.
-Don't forget to return the drivers and drills back to the shelf as well.
-They should be connected to a battery, so that they can charge.
-Usually, you slide the battery on/off the drivers and drills.
-Drivers and drills are stored near the second door to the Maker Space on the shelves.
+Ask a lead to demonstrate how to take a driver or drill in and out because the lead that is writing this is too tired to write an essay on how to properly equip a drill or driver.

 ### Jigsaws

-Jigsaws are hand held power tools, so they're good for cutting irregular curves on big sheets/pieces that are hard to move.
+The jigsaw is a handheld power tool, so they're good for cutting irregular curves on big sheets/pieces that are hard to move.
+They're also ideal when you want to cut circles like boba.
 When switching out blades, choose which type of blade you need for the job before plugging the tool in.
-Blue blades are used for cutting metal while red/black blades are used for cutting wood.
-Another way to distinguish blades is to look at the teeth: smaller teeth (more TPI, or teeth per inch) is used for cutting metal while bigger teeth (less TPI) is used for cutting wood.
+You can identify whehter or not it is a metal or wood blade the same way you identify types of handheld saws.
 Also note that the blade must be *facing outwards*  when you are securing it in.

 Here are some tips for using jigsaws: